 Five ways to translate your brand identity instore

-Key to creating this ‘on brand’ experience was allowing our team the freedom to explore creativity.
+Key to creating this on-brand experience was allowing our team the freedom to explore creativity.
 For such a huge, global brand, we love Levi’s creative approach and openness to our ideas.
 It’s what keeps them ahead of many of their competitors.

 Here’s how we approached the design.